Teenage Mutant Ninja Turtles in film: Batman vs. Teenage Mutant Ninja Turtles (2019)

 The story focuses on Batman, Robin, and Batgirl teaming up with the Teenage Mutant Ninja Turtles in order to save Gotham City from chaos at the hands of both Shredder and Ra's al Ghul.
 The film is an adaptation of the comic book miniseries Batman/Teenage Mutant Ninja Turtles by James Tynion IV and Freddie Williams II.
 A co-production between Warner Bros.
 Animation, Nickelodeon, and DC, it was directed by Jake Castorena and written by Marly Halpern-Graser and features the voices of Troy Baker, Eric Bauza, Darren Criss, Kyle Mooney, and Baron Vaughn.
 It was produced for the direct-to-video market, and was released on both Blu-ray and Digital HD by Warner Bros.
 Home Entertainment on June 4, 2019.

 Rise of the Teenage Mutant Ninja Turtles: The Movie (2022)

 In the film, the Turtles, with the help of their new ally from the future, Casey Jones, set out to stop the evil alien force, the Krang, from invading Earth.
 It is a continuation of the animated television series Rise of the Teenage Mutant Ninja Turtles (2018–20).
 The film was directed by series co-developers Andy Suriano and Ant Ward from a screenplay by Tony Gama-Lobo and Rebecca May, based on a story by Suriano and Ward.
 It stars the show's regular voice cast of Ben Schwartz, Omar Miller, Brandon Mychal Smith, Josh Brener, Kat Graham, and Eric Bauza, with newcomer Haley Joel Osment as Casey Jones.
 The film premiered on Netflix on August 5, 2022.

+Short film

+Teenage Mutant Ninja Turtles: Chrome Alone 2 – Lost in New Jersey (2025)

+An animated short film, set in the universe of Mutant Mayhem, Teenage Mutant Ninja Turtles: Chrome Alone 2 – Lost in New Jersey debuted at the Annecy International Animation Film Festival in June 2025, before it was released in theaters on December 19, along with screenings of The SpongeBob Movie: Search for SquarePants.
+The short was directed by Kent Seki, who served as head of cinematography on the 2023 feature film, and written by Andrew Joustra, who served as the script and recording coordinator on the feature.
+The short film follows the Turtles, who journey to New Jersey to confront a mysterious toy company exploiting their newfound fame.